10 ways to maximise your mortgage chances

 It works like this: you fill in a form explaining your circumstances, and Fluent will give you a call.
 You can also contact them directly on 01204 899581.

-Reverse mortgages are complicated financial products.
-It’s important to seek specialist advice before entering into a home reversion plan, or any other form of equity release.
+Home reversion plans are complex financial products.
+It’s important to seek specialist independent advice before entering into this type of arrangement, or any other form of equity release.

 It’s vital to balance your family budget books between saving and borrowing.